Published on

 We work closely to do a fuller comparison between item identities.
 This includes description attributes, manufacturer information, manufacturer part numbers, and for non-manufacturer items like pipes and fittings, safety-related specifications.

 Key specifications and material requirements need to be part of the item's identity.
-In SAP, they use classification to store these identity attributes.
+In SAP, we can use classification to store these identity attributes.
 I then look at international standards: ISO 8000, ISO 22745, and UNPSC, which most people lean on.

 However, none of these standards intend to solve the maintenance planner's specific problem.
 The goal is to help users rapidly identify the exact item they need for their job.
 UNPSC, for instance, is just a grouping methodology that puts things in broad commodity code buckets.